Black-Milk/intellectual-musings/hydra-optuna/README.md

 ## Overview

-This code is a simple integration test of Hydra with Optuna.
-Optuna is a hyperparameter optimization framework in Python.
-Hydra is a framework for configuring complex applications. **CAUTION: This not a serious attempt to correctly classify cancer outcomes**;
-consideration should be made for the following:
+This document describes a rudimentary integration test of Hydra with Optuna.
+Optuna is a framework designed for hyperparameter optimization in Python, while Hydra facilitates the configuration of complex applications. **CAUTION: This is not a comprehensive endeavor to accurately classify cancer outcomes.** Consideration should be given to the following key metrics:

-- **Sensitivity (True Positive Rate)**: This measures the proportion of actual positives that are correctly identified as such (e.g., the percentage of sick people who are correctly identified as having the condition).
+- **Sensitivity (True Positive Rate)**: This metric quantifies the proportion of actual positives accurately identified (e.g., the percentage of individuals who are correctly diagnosed with the condition).
-- **Specificity (True Negative Rate)**: This measures the proportion of actual negatives that are correctly identified ( e.g., the percentage of healthy people who are correctly identified as not having the condition).
-  For cancer detection, a high sensitivity is crucial because failing to detect a cancer case can be life-threatening.
-  Specificity is also important to minimize the number of false positives, which can cause unnecessary anxiety and additional medical procedures.
+- **Specificity (True Negative Rate)**: This metric quantifies the proportion of actual negatives accurately identified (e.g., the percentage of healthy individuals correctly recognized as not having the condition).
+For cancer detection, high sensitivity is critical, as a missed diagnosis can be life-threatening.
+Similarly, high specificity is essential to minimize the incidence of false positives, which can lead to undue anxiety and unnecessary medical interventions.
-- **Calibration of Model Predictions** - Most classification models in Scikit-learn do not produce actual probabilities for their predictions; calibration is necessary for relying on model predictions for decision-making, especially in high-risk scenarios.
+- **Calibration of Model Predictions**: Most classification models, such as those in Scikit-learn, do not inherently produce calibrated probabilities for their predictions.
+Calibration is vital for relying on model predictions in decision-making, particularly in high-risk scenarios.

-## Running the code
+## Running the Code

-Ensure that you're in the directory where tune.py resides from the cli; then, run the following command:
+To execute the code, ensure you are in the directory containing `tune.py`.
+From the command line interface (CLI), execute the following command:

 ```bash
 python tune.py --multirun